Giskard-AI/giskard-hub/script-docs/hub/quickstart.rst

 In this section, you will learn how to create a project.
 Before creating one, ensure you have properly configured the model (see `Setup up the model <quickstart.html#setup-the-model>`_ section).

-Click the “Account” icon in the upper right corner of the screen, then select “Settings”.
-The Settings page allows you to manage your projects and users (if you have the proper access rights).
+Click on the "Settings" icon on the left panel, this page allows you to manage your projects and users (if you have the proper access rights).

 In the Projects tab, click the "Create project" button.
 A modal will appear where you can enter your project's name and description.